BDC Hamburger Icon

 If you don’t have a customer loyalty program, consider instituting one.
 Frequent buyers like to be acknowledged and rewarded with discounts, early access to new products, special promotions, exclusive events and shout-outs.
 But it’s not just about the rewards; it’s about creating a relationship with high-value customers and making them feel special.

-Don’t take frequent buyers for granted because you may not keep them.
-In fact, The Wise Marketer reports that 67% of consumers frequently buy from a brand but don’t consider themselves loyal to it.
-About two-thirds of these individuals say they’d feel closer to the brand if it gave them extra value to stay loyal.
+Don’t take frequent buyers for granted because you may not retain them.
+In fact, The Wise Marketer reports that 67 percent of consumers frequently buy from a brand but don’t consider themselves loyal to it.
+About two-thirds of these individuals say they’d feel closer to the brand if it gave them extra value to maintain loyalty.

 author image